0

 • Wait until the vanilla cake layers have cooled completely before adding the frosting.

 • Make homemade whipped cream!
-It tastes 1000% better than store bought and super simple.
+It tastes 1000% better than store-bought and is super simple.
 Read through my whipped cream recipe post for the ultimate whipped cream guide.

 A slice of layered vanilla cake with whipped cream and strawberries is being lifted with a gold fork.